FrontendMasters/react-enlightenment/what-is-react.md

 The browser, [the DOM](http://domenlightenment.com/), and the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM) are working together behind the scenes to turn the `<select>` HTML into a UI component.
 Note that the `<select>` component allows the user to make a selection thus storing the state of that selection (i.e., click on "Volvo", and you have selected it instead of "Mercedes").

-Using React we can essentially do the same exact thing but instead of using HTML elements directly we use React nodes to make React components that in turn will create real HTML elements in an HTML DOM.
+Using React one can create a custom `<select>` by use React nodes to make a React component that eventually will result in HTML elements in an HTML DOM.

-Let's create our own drop-down UI component using React.
+Let's create our own `<select>`-like UI component using React.

 ## Defining a React component

-Below I am creating a UI component by invoking the `React.createClass` function in order to create a `MySelect` React component.
+Below I am creating a React component by invoking the `React.createClass` function in order to create a `MySelect` React component.

 As you can see, the `MySelect` component is made up of some styles and an empty React `<div>` node element.